do-jonathan4/lfz-m1/exercises/html-syntax/README.md

 ### Submitting Your Solution

 When your solution is complete, change directories to the root of your lessons repository.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- Give five examples of HTML element tags.
-- What is the purpose of HTML attributes?
-- Give an example of an HTML entity (escape character).